Big thank you to Jesus Maqueda, Hotel Manager at Motel 6 for the donation of great school supplies.

 Help your child succeed with ParentLink.
 Parents can receive notifications, alerts, student grades and attendance, communicate with teachers, and even submit a tip to the school or District directly from their smart phone.
 Download the Mobile App for Del Rey Woods Elementary School, free of charge, by clicking on the following links:

 If you do not have a login ID and password, please contact the school office.
 Thank you for your commitment to your child's education.

 Have an iPhone, iPad, or iPod Touch?
-Get the Raz-Kids app so your kids can read and earn their stars over the summer!
+Get the Raz-Kids app so your kids can read and earn their stars at home!
 Students can access over 300 titles and quizzes within the app.
 As always, you can also use the full version of Raz-Kids on your computer by visiting Raz-Kids.com.

 School Office Supervisor

 Did you know... ?